mit-pdos/sigmaos/aws/README.txt

 # Running sigmaos

+When building for aws, build and push to DockerHub with
+$ ./build.sh --push TAGNAME --target aws

 To update the git repo on every machine, pull DockerHub images with TAGNAME, and start containers on the VPC:
 $ ./start-sigmaos.sh --vpc vpc-061a1808693a1626a --pull TAGNAME